-WE relentlessly pursue equity and equality for women in the workforce by effecting policy change, expanding access to educational opportunities, and advocating for fair and inclusive workplaces to make the world a better place for us all.
+WE relentlessly pursue equity for women in the workforce by effecting policy change, expanding access to educational opportunities, and advocating for fair and inclusive workplaces to make the world a better place for us all.

 Education equals empowerment.
 When a woman gets education and training beyond high school, she increases her earnings and expands her opportunities.
 But for too many working women, a degree or certificate can seem out of reach.
 Rising college costs, work and family responsibilities, and dated academic proficiency, placement assessments, and policies keep too many of us from achieving our dreams.
 And many states, like Illinois, face achievement gaps for students of color.

 Every woman—no matter her background or her situation—is able to get the education and training she needs for the family-sustaining job she wants.